 For example, perhaps you, like me, heard that eucalyptus trees in California, brought to the U.S. from Australia and Tasmania in the 1800s, were harmful, invasive, non-native species.
 They are often called “dangerous” for being “highly flammable,” and this justifies their eradication, like weeding a garden.
 If you hear these claims from numerous people and in the news media, for years, it’s natural to assume they must be true, or at least partly true.

-Nativist beliefs and ideology are so pervasive and accepted they are perceived as true by many people without further (and often zero) proof.
-The beliefs about eucalyptus trees are reinforced by fear of “alien” trees catching fire, being labeled “dangerous,” “highly flammable,” and — you gotta hand it to the public relations wiz who came up with it — “gasoline trees.”
-You hear these labels repeatedly and they become the truth — even without any substantiation, without any scientific studies to support the drastic claim that any tree species could be so dangerous even while no one is citing numerous eucalyptus tree fires to provide even empirical substantiation.
+Nativist beliefs and ideology are so pervasive they become perceived as true by many people with littler or no proof.
+The beliefs about eucalyptus trees are reinforced by stirring xenophobic fears of “alien” trees catching fire, being “dangerous,” being “highly flammable,” and so on.
+You gotta hand it to the public relations wiz who came up with this one: “gasoline trees,” a term applied to eucalyptus trees which number literally in the millions in California.
+Imagine, making people afraid of…trees.
+Trouble is if a person hears these labels repeated enough, they become truth — even without substantiation, without any scientific studies to support the drastic claim that any tree species could be so dangerous even while no one is citing numerous eucalyptus tree fires to provide even empirical substantiation.

 What you may NOT have heard is this: Poisoning wild plants and animals is today a billion dollar industry.
 Like all such giant U.S. industries, it has massive public relations, advertising and lobbying forces to influence politicians, governmental agencies, public perception — and public policy.
 READ MORE.